-Where garage provision is to be provided, these should be of a sufficient size to be genuinely used by a car and should include an internal space of at least 6 metres long by 3 metres wide. that can also accommodate cycle storage appropriate for the dwelling size (see Appendix E).
+Where garage provision is to be provided, these should be of a sufficient size to be genuinely used by a car and should include an internal space of at least 6 metres long by 3 metres wide.

 Car free development, or development proposed which incorporates very limited car parking provision, will only be considered acceptable in appropriate locations where there is clear justification for the level of provision proposed.
 Proposals should give consideration to the current and proposed availability of alternative transport modes, highway safety, servicing requirements, the need of potential users and the amenity of occupiers of nearby properties and other parking facilities.